asiergs/Internal-Model-Project-Actuarial-Statistics/README.md

 ## How to run the code

 To run the code, simply run the project.R script once.
-Note that for the data export, the package "writexl" needs to be installed.
+Note that for the data export, the package _writexl_ needs to be installed.